DevMine/devmine.github.io/_posts/2015-06-10-performance-and-reliability-improvements.md

 specifically about the improvements made on [crawld](/doc/crawld) and [repotool](/doc/repotool).

 Back in the last months of 2014, our focus on [crawld](/doc/crawld) has mainly been on the crawlers part.
 The simple explanation is that the fetcher part was good enough for the amount of data we had back then.
-We knew some parts needed improvements like, for instance, the fetcher not being able to update a git repository being in a detached head state.
+We knew some parts needed improvements like, for instance, the fetcher not being able to update a git repository in a detached head state.
 However, performance was generally not an issue.
 This hold true until [ght2dm](/doc/ght2dm) came into the game.

 This spring, with [ght2dm](/doc/ght2dm), we started importing data from the [GHTorrent](http://ghtorrent.org/) project.
 Suddenly, from the mere tens of